 - Electro was featured in Hasbro's Marvel Universe line.

-- Electro was featured in Hasbro's Marvel Mashers line.
+- Electro was featured in Hasbro's Marvel Mashers and Titan Hero lines.

 - The movie version of Electro was featured in Hasbro's iteration of the Marvel Legends line as part of the Ultimate Green Goblin "Build-a-Figure" wave.